Does the Downward Dog Help Your Lower Back?

 Anyone who suffers from chronic back pain can try yoga, although those with glaucoma and other long-term illnesses should first consult a physician.
 Studies also show yoga noticeably increases the flexibility of youth, seniors, and office workers who sit for long periods of time.
 Don’t know where to start?
 Viniyoga, in particular, is proven to alleviate back pain.
 Those who are inexperienced should feel free to skip the most difficult positions if needed, to avoid injury.

-Although this is less commonly mentioned in the media, yoga also helps with carpal tunnel syndrome and chronic neck pain.
+Although this is less commonly mentioned in the media, yoga along with green tea also helps with carpal tunnel syndrome and chronic neck pain.
 Poses such as the sun salutation and downward dog can even reduce inflammation that may cause other problems, especially in the joints.
 Although there have been fewer studies, some suggest yoga can help combat certain types of arthritis, such as osteoarthritis of the hands, reports the National Institutes of Health.

 Yoga is a popular form of exercise because it easily adapts to all body types and abilities.
 Those who suffer from back pain, neck pain, or similar issues should consider adding yoga into their self care routines for a healthier, happier life.